-You will be in a relationship with another human being (not some mythical perfect partner) – one that is completely different than you.
-He/she will have their own strategies, mental/emotional patterns, and past experiences that will be unlike your own.
+You’ll be in a relationship with another human being, not some mythical perfect partner.
+The real kicker is that your beloved will be a completely different person than you.
+They will have their own strategies, mental/emotional patterns, and past experiences that will be unlike your own.

 Judgment is the most common block to long-lasting love.
 Your unresolved emotional baggage has you creating lengthy lists of qualities you desire in a mate.
 Perhaps you have a litmus test for every potential partner and treat a date like a job interview, making sure they fit your very stringent criteria.